maryland-gov/mitdp/content/launchpad/stage-2.md

 ### Guidance for completing this step

-To complete this section of your Launchpad, you will use the Key Risks worksheet linked below to list out your project’s likely risks and include information about likelihood, impact, mitigation strategies, and warning signs.
+To complete this section of your Launchpad, you will use the [Key Risks worksheet](#key-risks-worksheet) to list out your project’s likely risks and include information about likelihood, impact, mitigation strategies, and warning signs.
 The template instructs you to consider the following prompt:

 | *Consider the following prompt:* You’re in the future.
 This project has failed.
 Why did it fail? |
 | :---- |